PimVanLeeuwen/llm_documentation_framework/README.md

 # LLM Documentation Framework: FARLLID

-This Github project covers the practical side of my creation of FARLLID, an automatic documentation generation tool that creates documentation for entire repositories using LLM and ANTLR language parsing.
-It works for C++ and Java right now, but with ANTLR parsing, it can easily be extended to more languages.
+This GitHub project covers the practical side of my creation of FARLLID, an automatic documentation generation tool that creates documentation for entire repositories using LLM and ANTLR language parsing.
+It works for C++ and Java, but with ANTLR parsing, it can easily be extended to more languages.

+FARLLID was created as part of my Master's Thesis, which will also be linked once this is public.

 ## Prerequisites